dharaneeshvrd/project-pim/docs/deployer-guide.md

 ### Prerequisites
 - P10 or higher power system host managed by HMC with VIOS to create a partition and provision the AI stack
+- Follow this [support version](../README.md#supported-versions) matrix to make sure components are meeting minimum version requirement.
+- VIOS with media repository size of at least 2GB to host the bootstrap iso and cloud-init iso
-- VIOS with an available disk size of at least 120GB (if physical disk is chosen to attach to LPAR) and media repository size of at least 2GB to host the bootstrap iso and cloud-init iso or
+- VIOS with an available disk size of at least 120GB (if physical disk is chosen to attach to LPAR) or
 - An existing partition with an external storage managed by a SAN attached